 Even though Shopify makes it easy to set up an online storefront, it takes a lot of work to develop a niche with your customers.
 They have to find and manage inventory, as well as customer interactions and site performance.
 And then there’s that little thing called marketing, which encompasses retargeting, email, and social.

 The right combination of the best Shopify apps can do most of the heavy lifting.
 (Although it’s worth noting the exact mix will vary by individual brand needs.)
 Many of these apps offer free trials, so you have nothing to lose by testing them out to see if they’re a fit.
-And for more individualized guidance, AdRoll is always here to help.
+And for more on how to win at Shopify, check out the AdRoll app for Shopify today.

 Nick is a Lifecycle Marketing Associate at AdRoll.
 He’s a high-energy individual who’s passionate about e-commerce.
 He is currently working on launching his own Shopify store.